In poetry, consonance is one of the prominent and frequently used poetic sound devices after alliteration, assonance, and rhyme.

 Examples of Consonance in Poetry

-Below is the list of the best examples of consonance created in poetry by some of the renowned poets.
+Below is the list of the best examples of consonance created in poetry by some renowned poets.
 Note- In the examples, the similar consonant sounds in words are represented through the same colors to let you understand the consonance in poetry better.

 Example #1- Mother to son by Langston Hughes